In this article

 - Keep your GTM setup clean — avoid duplicate or conflicting tags

-- Combine GTM with Shotgun’s Meta Conversion API for best results
+- Combine GTM with Shotgun’s Meta Conversion API integration for best results

 ❓ FAQ & troubleshooting